macodaclub/MyCODA/README.md

 1. Copy compose.yaml to the server.
 2. Configure SSL certificate, and generate a JKS file.
-3. Edit the configuration of the compose.yaml, replacing any placeholders, represented by double square brackets e.g. [[ Some Secret ]].
+3. Edit the configuration of the compose.yaml, replacing all placeholders, represented by double square brackets e.g. [[ Some Secret ]].
 4. Run `docker compose up -d`.